EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

 > TBA Restrictions on algo use?

-#### 3.2.1.5: Credential Selection:
+#### 3.1.1.5: Credential Selection:

 Should the user own more than one credential, the wallet will need to present the user with a selection screen for the user to pick the credential they wish to use to sign the document.

-#### 3.2.1.6: What You See is What You Sign (WYSIWYS):
+#### 3.1.1.6: What You See is What You Sign (WYSIWYS):

 The EUDI Wallet app can use the attributes of the metadata response to provide a WYSIWYS (What You See Is What You Sign) preview to the user, helping them visualize the final document.

 > Author's Note: More needs TBA regarding signature preview support.

-### 3.2.2 Phase 2: Signature Approval & SSP to RQES communication
+### 3.1.2 Phase 2: Signature Creation & SSP to RQES communication

-#### 3.2.2.1: Signature Approval
+#### 3.1.2.1: Signature Creation

 The user can accept the signing of a document using the corresponding acceptance button on their wallet.
 Upon acceptance, a series of steps is performed.

-#### 3.2.2.2: Credential Authorization
+#### 3.1.2.2: Credential Authorization

-Depending on the `auth/mode` attribute of the credential, the wallet will need to follow a specific flow to authorize the credential.
+Depending on the `auth/mode` attribute of the credential, **the wallet will need to follow a specific flow to authorize the credential**.
 The credential authorization will need to happen on the wallet, as the SSP cannot be trusted with the sensitive credentials of the user (eg. their PIN).

 ##### Authorization Code Flow (oauth2code):